ATaveraMi/ATaveraMi/README.md

 - **Startup Lover**: Love working at startups and fast-paced environments. 🚀

 ### Currently working on:
-- I will be building my own Database Managment System soon
+- My own Database Managment System
-- Collaborating with a few friends to build our own trading chatbot
+- Collaborating with a few friends to build our own trading chatbot (Flash boys)

 ### Want to collaborate?